exploresahil/Frontend-Mentor-QR-code-component-solution/README.md

 ## Overview

 This is my first solution from Frontend Mentor challenges.
-I have trided to keep my code clean and short as possible.
+I have tried to keep my code clean and short as possible.
 I hope everyone appreciates my take on this challenge.

 ### Screenshot